 LSP is requesting to be allowed to exceed the 15% overtime policy (requesting the same amount that was approved last year).
 Several factors play a part in this request.
-LSP has experienced a loss of 42 MCSAP-Certified personnel over the past 4 years.
-A hiring freeze prevented LSP from replacing these vacancies during the first two years of this period.
+LSP has experienced a loss of 38 MCSAP-Certified personnel over the past 4 years.
+A hiring freeze prevented LSP from replacing these vacancies during this period.
 Additionally, wages increased, which reduced the amount of available overtime hours for MCSAP activities.
-As a result of the loss of personnel, FFY 2016 activities dropped approximately 18% below projection.
-The loss of personnel made it necessary to increase overtime to keep the level enforcement and other MCSAP activities at an acceptable level, which we were able to accomplish in FFY 2017.
-In FFY 2018, 5 full-time vacancies were filled along with the addition of 17 other NAS-Certified Inspectors, however, 4 full-time and 10 other NAS-Certified Inspector positions have since become vacant.
+As a result of the loss of personnel, FY 2016 activities dropped approximately 18% below projection.
+The loss of personnel made it necessary to increase overtime to keep the level enforcement and other MCSAP activities at an acceptable level.
+In FY 2018, 5 full-time vacancies were filled along with the addition of 17 other NAS-Certified Inspectors, however, 2 full-time and 8 other NAS-Certified Inspector positions have since become vacant.
 The increase in vacancies is attributed to a large amount of departmental personnel reaching retirement, combined with the lack of hiring over the past several years.
-As a result, gains noted in FFY 2018 subsided slightly due to the additional vacancies.
-We filled 6 of the existing vacancies during FFY 2019 as planned.
-However, we experienced 5 additional retirements over the 12 months following.
-LSP secured state funding to hold a 50-person Academy in August 2019 and graduated over 40 cadets in January 2020.
-An additional 50-person academy was planned for the spring of CY 2020, but was canceled due to COVID-19.
-LSP Command Staff planned to recruit additional inspectors from the ranks of seasoned patrol Troopers assigned to individual Troops (the Troopers we recruit to become NAS-Certified Inspectors would be replaced with new LSP Cadet Class Graduates).
-This process was expected to take approximately 18 months, but has been put on hold until LSP can secure state funding for another cadet class to avoid depleting personnel from Troops across the state.
-The budget shortfall the state is experiencing due to the 2019 Cyber-attack and the 2020 pandemic is significant and affecting our ability to hire new cadets.
+As a result, gains noted in FY 2018 have subsided slightly due to the additional vacancies.
+We have filled 5 of the existing vacancies during FY 2019 so far, and anticipate filling a 6th vacancy within 90 days.
+Additionally, we anticipate at least 10 additional retirements to occur over the next 10-12 months.
+LSP has secured state funding to hold a 50-person Academy, set to begin in mid-August.
+An additional 50-person academy is planned for the spring of CY 2020.
+Once training is completed, these personnel will fill the patrol ranks across the state and the MCSAP program will be able to recruit additional inspectors from the ranks of seasoned patrol Troopers assigned to individual Troops (the Troopers we recruit to become NAS-Certified Inspectors will be replaced with new LSP Cadet Class Graduates).
+This process will take approximately 18 months.

-The FFY 2021 activity projections are calculated based on the anticipation of the additional overtime being approved.
-This is a short-term solution to a temporary personnel problem, which we hope to correct by FFY 2023, pending economic recovery for the state.
+The FY 2020 activity projections are calculated based on the anticipation of the additional overtime being approved.
+The increase in overtime funding should correlate to approximately 6000 MCSAP activities, to include inspections and traffic enforcement.
+This is a short-term solution to a temporary personnel problem, which we intend to correct by FFY2021.